Skip to Content

 However, a two-percent slope is plenty of pitch for proper water drainage.
 It also meets building codes in almost any roofing application.
 When working with a roofing contractor in Florida you need to ensure that the building meets all codes.
 Doing so gives your roof a longer life, keeps all occupants safe, and reduces the number of repairs you have to make on the roofing system.

-What Are the Benefits of a Flat Roof
+What Are the Benefits of a Flat Roof?

 There are several benefits of installing a flat roof on your house or commercial property, such as: